WeiChienHsu/CS261/week6/README.md

   index = HASH(newValue) % ht -> tableSize; /* Hash and get a right position */

+   /* To be safe, use only positive arithmetic.  % may behave very differently on diff
+      implementations or diff languages .
+However, you can do the following to deal with a negative result from HASH  */

-  /* Deal with the negative integer base on different hashing function */ if(index < 0) index += ht -> tableSize;
+  if(index < 0) index += ht -> tableSize;

   /* Add the new value into that index */